 So, be proactive and get preventive check-ups with your dentist regularly to avoid any dental issues.
 If a toothache or other issue crops up in your mouth, schedule an appointment immediately instead of waiting for your next 6-month check-up to come around.
 And if you have a bad bite, don’t let it get worse.
-Call orthodontic experts now for a free consultation to see what treatment is best for you.
+Call orthodontic experts now for a no cost consultation to see what treatment is best for you.

 Will One Cost More Than The Other?

 There is a common belief that orthodontists are more expensive than dentists because they are specialists in their field but the reality is a bit different.
 There is not a huge price difference when visiting either an orthodontist or a dentist.
 In fact the treatments might be cheaper at the orthodontic office because they have equipment, materials and facilities at hand all the time.

 Sometimes, the results of treatment are not the same as expected and an orthodontist is usually more skilful and expert in handling such critical issues.
 A dentist usually doesn’t have expertise in such cases, however they can try to fix the issue through trial-and-error, leave it as it is, or refer their patient to a board-eligible orthodontist.

 Switch to a Brighter Smile with Orthodontic Experts